-Moving the building close to the street would also open up additional space behind the building for other uses, such as an outdoor garden area for the restaurant or the residents, an expanded building footprint that could be used for resident and commercial long-term bike parking, or space for outdoor bike storage.
+Moving the building close to the street and to the south and eliminating the exit-only driveway would also open up additional space behind the building for other uses, such as an outdoor garden area for the restaurant or the residents, an expanded building footprint that could be used for resident and commercial long-term bike parking, or space for outdoor bike storage.

-The diagram below illustrates the alternative building location and interior outdoor space that would be gained.
+The diagram below illustrates an alternative building location and the interior outdoor space that would be gained.